DeanLemans/deanlemans.github.io/content/fleeting/clippings/Keep a Changelog.md

 The current version of GitHub releases is also arguably not very discoverable by end-users, unlike the typical uppercase files (`README`, `CONTRIBUTING`, etc.).
 Another minor issue is that the interface doesn't currently offer links to commit logs between each release.

-#### Can changelogs be automatically parsed?
+#### Can Changelogs Be Automatically Parsed?

-It’s difficult, because people follow wildly different formats and file names.
+It's difficult, because people follow wildly different formats and file names.

 [Vandamme](https://github.com/tech-angels/vandamme/) is a Ruby gem created by the Gemnasium team and which parses many (but not all) open source project changelogs.

-#### What about yanked releases?
+#### What about Yanked Releases?

 Yanked releases are versions that had to be pulled because of a serious bug or security issue.
 Often these versions don't even appear in change logs.
 They should.
 This is how you should display them: